Skip to main content

 No. A role must be removed from all users and groups before it can be deleted — otherwise the deletion fails.
 Reassign affected users to another role first.

-No. Custom roles can’t be imported or exported, and they aren’t shared across tenants.
-Each tenant defines its own custom roles independently.
-If you operate multiple tenants, recreate each custom role in every tenant where you need it.
+No. Custom roles can’t be imported or exported, and they aren’t shared across accounts.
+Each account defines its own custom roles independently.
+If you operate multiple accounts, recreate each custom role in every account where you need it.

 Up to 5 minutes for active sessions.